remix-run/remix/docs/pages/contributing.md

 Before you can contribute to the codebase, you will need to fork the repo.
 This will look a bit different depending on what type of contribution you are making:

 - All new features, bug-fixes, or **anything that touches `remix` code** should be branched off of and merged into the `dev` branch
-- Changes that only touch documentation can be branched off of and merged into the `main` branch
+- Changes that only touch templates or documentation can be branched off of and merged into the `main` branch

 The following steps will get you setup to contribute changes to this repo: